Michel Platini: Corruption

-Following the ongoing corruption case, and after his announcement that in July he would run for FIFA president, Platini was also involved himself in the case.
+Following the 2015 FIFA corruption case, and after his announcement that in July he would run for FIFA president, Platini was also involved himself in the case.
 Swiss prosecutors accused FIFA president Sepp Blatter of making a "disloyal payment" of $2m (£1.6m) to Platini.
 Swiss attorney general, Michael Lauber, stated: "We didn't interview Mr Platini as a witness, that's not true.
 We investigated against him in between as a witness and an accused person."
 Both Platini and Blatter were placed under formal investigation by FIFA's independent ethics committee in late September 2015.

 On 8 October 2015, Platini was provisionally suspended until 6 January 2016 from any football-related activity.
 On 21 December, Platini and Blatter were both found guilty of ethics violations and barred from the sport until 2023.
 The committee said Platini "did not show commitment to an ethical attitude" and lacked respect for laws and regulations of the organization.
 Platini boycotted the hearing, and said he planned to appeal the decision, declaring himself "at peace with my conscience."
 He appealed to Swiss courts, and to the European Court of Human Rights, but the courts rejected his appeals.